 |Choose the Re-Transcribe command in the Format menu.|

 The transcription options you choose will be applied in all subsequent transcriptions, not only in the current session in which you are running Musician, but also in future sessions.
-The transcription options will apply to newly imported MIDI files and recordings from your keyboard, as well as the Split Hands and Merge Staves commands.
+The transcription options will apply to newly opened MIDI files and recordings from your keyboard, as well as the Split Hands and Merge Staves commands.

 Each of the transcription options are described below.
 To Retranscribe a song that is already open, you can use the Format / Retranscribe command.